wintechis/exec-graph-apps/documentation/pages/app-web-installation.md

 ### 2. Server Setup

 The application requires a public facing SPARQL endpoint.
 This can be realised through installing GraphDB on the same server as the application or on a separate service.
-For more information on installing and configuring GraphDB correctly check [this page](file:///D:/development/FAU/exec-graph/dist/docs/pages/graphdb.html).
+For more information on installing and configuring GraphDB correctly check {@page ~~/graphdb.md}[this page].

 After installing GraphDB a new repository should be created and the ExecGraph data imported.
 The repository must be publicly accessible in read-only mode.
 The data is available in a separate (private) repository.